 Instructions

-2. VERY Gently mist your petals to clean them, because careful not to bruise them.
-I like to mist them with some water, place them on a towel, and gently place a paper towel on top of them for absorption.
+2. VERY Gently mist your petals to clean them, I like to mist them with some water, place them on a towel, and gently place a paper towel on top of them for absorption.Β

 5. Space the candied petals apart on a wire cooling rack and leave until dry and hardened.